-James Forrest Scott was born in Porter, Ohio located in Gallia County, on July 29th, 1903.
+James Forrest Scott was born in Porter, Ohio located in Gallia County, on 29 July 1903.
 He graduated from Bidwell Porter High School in 1921.
-Despite being the only Black member of his class, he was elected class orator by his peers.
-Mr. J. F. Scott entered the Ohio State University College of Education in the fall of 1921 ·with the idea of becoming a teacher.
+Despite being the only black member of his class, he was elected class orator by his peers.
+An eighteen-year old J. F. Scott entered the Ohio State University College of Education in the fall of 1921 with the idea of becoming a teacher.
 He later changed career goals and switched to Pre-Med in 1922.
-In 1925 he was admitted to the Ohio State University Medical School as the only Black member of his class.
+In 1925 he was admitted to the Ohio State University Medical School as the only black member of his class.
 Dr. Scott worked briefly at St. Francis Children's and University Hospitals in Columbus, Ohio.

-During the early 1930's Dr. Scott's fees consisted of $2.00 office call, $3.00 for a house call during the day, and $5.00 for a house call during the night.
+During the early 1930s Dr. Scott's fees consisted of $2.00 for an office visit, $3.00 for a house call during the day, and $5.00 for a house call during the night.
 His fees, however, were not always paid in cash.
-It was not uncommon that grateful but poor patients would settle their obligations to Dr. Scott with chickens, turkeys, hogs and garden products.
-When the 1937 flood hit the Portsmouth area, Dr. Scott, as well as other area doctors, found it.sometimes necessary to visit patients marooned by the high water in a boat.
+It was not uncommon that grateful but poor patients would settle their obligations to Dr. Scott with chickens, turkeys, hogs and garden produce.
+When the 1937 flood hit the Portsmouth area, Dr. Scott, as well as other area doctors, found it sometimes necessary to visit patients marooned by the high water in a boat.
 Because of his constant activity during the flood, Dr. Scott contacted a toxic infection and was hospitalized.
-It nearly caused him his life.
+It nearly cost him his life.

-Dr. Scott was often forced to administer to his patients at their homes, this in part was because Mercy Hospital was totally segregated and the old Portsmouth General Hospital had only two private rooms on the first floor that were made available to Black patients.
-During his career as a General Practitioner, Dr. Scott delivered in excess of 2000 babies, included among this number are Ms. Kathy Battle, Mr. Al Oliver, and Mr. Larry Hisle.
-The one childbirth that stands out in the memory of Dr. Scott is that of Ms. Mary Jo Ferguson.
+Dr. Scott was often forced to administer to his patients at their homes, this in part was because Mercy Hospital was totally segregated and the old Portsmouth General Hospital had only two private rooms on the first floor that were made available to black patients.
+During his career as a General Practitioner, Dr. Scott delivered in excess of 2,000 babies, included among this number are Kathy Battle, Al Oliver, and Larry Hisle.
+The one childbirth that stands out in the memory of Dr. Scott is that of Mary Jo Ferguson.
 She was a premature baby that Dr. Scott delivered at home.
 Her birth weight was only one pound fifteen ounces!
-Dr. Scott would extract mother's milk from the mother and feed the infant with a medicine drop- per.
+Dr. Scott would extract mother's milk from the mother and feed the infant with a medicine dropper.
 He devised a home-made incubator for the infant using hot water bottles.

 In 1954, Dr. Scott was elected Scioto County Coroner.
 This feat ranked him as the first elected Black coroner in the United States.
-He served as coroner until January 1st,1975.
+He served as coroner until 1 January 1975.
 To date, he still holds the record for longest service as a Scioto County Coroner.
 During this 20 year tenure circumstances twice made it necessary for Dr. Scott to assume the Office of Sheriff of Scioto County.